 Every child learns to eat at different rates.
-Some are happy to dive in whereas others need to be more comfortable with foods first and take many steps to eating.
+Some are happy to dive straight in to eating whereas others need to be more comfortable with foods first and take lots of time to go through the steps to eating.

 It is normal for toddlers to go through a fussy eating stage, refuse foods or even taste new foods (1).
 As parents we worry that they are not eating enough or getting the right nutrition.

 If it’s taking many tries to eat new foods then it helps to understand the 6 steps to eating (2).
 This will help you to understand how children learn to eat and the steps needed first.
 It is often overlooked and taken for granted that kids will just put food in their mouths.

 Below is the 6 steps to eating chart that is used to desensitise kids to new foods by working through the steps in order of 1 – 6.
 This SOS feeding approach includes the steps; tolerating food, interacting with food, smelling, touching, tasting and then eating.
 This can even be broken down further to 32 steps to eating.

 Every child is different and they may not neccessarily need to start at step 1.
 Or there may be just one type of food or food group they particularly struggle with and it can be used to help them get closer to eating it.

 - Tolerate – this means for example, being in the same room as the food or having the food in front of you at the table or near to you.